Kichura/Minecraft_ARM/README.md

 ![Minecraft_ARM Icon](https://i.imgur.com/BkiofZK.png)
 # Minecraft (ARM Support)

 An experimental MultiMC modpack for trying to add ARM support to Minecraft such as M1 devices.
-No mods will be included except latest snapshot available.
+No mods will be included except latest release available.

 ## Requirements
 A [newer java version](https://www.azul.com/downloads/?version=java-17-lts&package=jdk) is required for ARM devices,